 We also enjoy cottage cheese, cheese, heavy whipping cream, and butter on a regular basis ~ for enjoyment, satisfaction, and in most cases ~ for the calcium!

-While I do eat a higher-fat diet, it's the ketones that caused me to dub our approach a keto-hypercarnivore diet.
-Plus our approach can be modified according to your needs ~ whether more ketogenic, focusing on the percentage of fat consumed, or with a more protein focused approach.
+While I do eat a higher-fat diet, it's the addition of the ketones that caused me to dub our approach a keto-hypercarnivore diet.

-I have had a tremendous boost to my moods ~ often feeling nearly elated ~ and far more clear and focused since I began taking their delicious Keto Kreme, Keto Broth and MAX or Keto OS (OS stands for Operating System) drinks in a variety of chocolate, vanilla, orange and other fruity flavors.
+I have had a tremendous boost to my moods ~ often feeling nearly elated ~ and far more clear and focused since I began taking their delicious Keto Kreme, Keto Broth and MAX or Keto OS (OS stands for Operating System) drinks in a variety of flavors.

 Studies do indicate that we need a higher protein intake as we age, because we become less efficient at utilization of amino acids and maintenance of lean muscle mass.
 Amino acids found in protein are essential for a myriad of functions in our body including growth and repair of tissues, development of lean muscle mass, hormone production and much more.

 Hence each person will need to determine their optimal lower and upper limits of each of the macronutrients, which can fluctuate over time.

 Pruvit Keto OS Chocolate Swirl w/ 1 Tbsp.
 Great Lakes Collagen, heavy cream, and Pruvit 1:4:3 Oil blend ~ a fat & protein charged, great alternative to your morning coffee!